 I plugged the SD into my computer and it showed up as completely unformatted.

 So that was that, I reformatted the drive, ran Recuva to potentially salvage some of the files (deep scan) and it basically recovered a bunch of icons and wallpapers.
-That was that.
+Good thing I had a backup right?

-Doing error checks on the SD card now shows no errors, so I'm not sure as to what caused this issue, but it's possible it has to do with this one" rel="noopener" target="_blank">this, and more specifically the file operations feature of ditto.
+Doing error checks on the SD card now shows no errors, so I'm not sure as to what caused this issue, but it's possible it has to do with this (same link as above), and more specifically the file operations feature of ditto.

 I'll be testing the cart without it from now on to see if corruption occurs without it, and if it does I'm hoping to run a check before it becomes unusable again.
 It's a quality SD card, and a relatively new one too, so that shouldn't be the issue.